-Psychiatric medication management requires a complete understanding of the patient’s current and past medical status, and, in some cases, may involve a focal physical examination, laboratory work or even imaging studies.
+Psychiatric medication management requires a complete understanding of the patient’s current and past medical status.
+In some cases, psychiatric medication management may involve a focal physical examination, laboratory work, or even imaging studies.
 Psychiatric medication services may be provided to patients indefinitely, if needed.

 Generally, a psychotropic medication is prescribed in conjunction with psychotherapy.